NYS Plastic Bag and Film Plastic Reduction

 Each year, Americans throw away more than 100 billion plastic bags.
 Less than 1% are recycled.
-Recycling these bags reduces waste and litter, resulting in cleaner streets and waterways and less material in landfills.
-Recycling also protects wildlife because plastic bags can be dangerous to animals that ingest them or are strangled by them.
-In addition, using recycled plastic bags in place of virgin plastics reduces our demand for oil.
-Recycled plastic bags provide valuable material to manufacturers of plastic lumber, plastic bags and other useful products.
+Recycling these bags and other film plastics reduces waste and litter, resulting in cleaner streets and waterways and less material in landfills.
+Recycling also protects wildlife because plastic bags and film plastics can be dangerous to animals that ingest them or are strangled by them.
+In addition, using recycled plastic films in place of virgin plastics reduces our demand for oil.
+Recycled plastic bags andfilm plastics provide valuable material to manufacturers of plastic lumber, plastic bags and other useful products.

 Instead of using a plastic bag, you can:

 Use canvas, cloth or a durable plastic bag.

 Reusable bags are more environmentally friendly than paper or plastic.
 Under the law, any store required to recycle plastic bags must also sell reusable bags.
 Keep them in your car for the next time you have to run out for groceries.